Ogitex12/alx-pre_course/0x01-git/README.md

-“game changer for me and you”
+“game changer for me and you to see”